 Legal Defenses for Morally Innocent People

-First, it is essential to examine some possible legal defenses for morally innocent people.
+First, examining some possible legal defenses for morally innocent people is essential.
 If a defense is available, these cases are easier to resolve favorably.

 Eyewitnesses are not always right.
 They often misidentify suspects during photo or live lineups, especially if the lineup was not double-blind.